xcore/sw_audio_effects/module_dsp_long_delay/doc/programming.rst

 Demo Applications
 =================

-To get started with this application, run through the instructions in the slicekit_biquad_filter_Quickstart_ quickstart guide.
+To get started with this application, run through the instructions in the sliceKIT_biquad_filter_Quickstart_ quickstart guide.

-Long-Delay Application For SliceKit Board (``app_slicekit_long_delay``)
+Long-Delay Application For sliceKIT Board (``app_sliceKIT_long_delay``)
 -----------------------------------------

-This application uses module_dsp_long_delay to create a set of delays (or echos) for an audio-stream, passing through the SliceKit Core board.
+This application uses module_dsp_long_delay to create a set of delays (or echos) for an audio-stream, passing through the sliceKIT Core board.
 The audio is connected to the Audio Slice board using the following Analogue ports:
    * Input  0/1 (Microphone mini-jack)
    * Output 0/1 (Headphone mini-jack)